mui/material-ui/docs/src/pages/getting-started/faq/faq-ru.md

 ### Duplicated module in node_modules

-If you think that the issue is in duplicated @material-ui/styles module somewhere in your dependencies, there are several ways to check this.
+If you think that the issue may be in the duplication of the @material-ui/styles module somewhere in your dependencies, there are several ways to check this.
 You can use `npm ls @material-ui/styles`, `yarn list @material-ui/styles` or `find -L ./node_modules | grep /@material-ui/styles/package.json` commands in your application folder.

 If none of these commands identified the duplication, try analyzing your bundle for multiple instances of @material-ui/styles.
 You can just check your bundle source, or use a tool like [source-map-explorer](https://github.com/danvk/source-map-explorer) or [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer).